-Through the Department of Transitional Assistance (Department), the Commonwealth funds three major programs of public assistance for eligible state residents: transitional aid to families with dependent children (TAFDC); emergency aid to the elderly, disabled and children (EAEDC); and the state supplemental program (SSP) for residents enrolled in the federal supplemental security income (SSI) program.
-In addition, the Department is responsible for administering the entirely federally funded Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps), which provides food assistance to low-income families and individuals.
-Lastly, beginning in fiscal 2008, the Department established a new supplemental nutrition assistance (SNA) program, which provides small supplemental benefits to certain working families currently enrolled in the SNAP program.
-As noted below, this program was terminated in 2010 and reinstated in 2012.
+Through the Department of Transitional Assistance (DTA), the Commonwealth funds three major programs of public assistance for eligible state residents: Transitional Aid to Families with Dependent Children (TAFDC); Emergency Aid to the Elderly, Disabled and Children (EAEDC); and the State Supplemental Program (SSP) for individuals enrolled in the federal Supplemental Security Income (SSI) program.
+In addition, DTA is responsible for administering the entirely federally funded Supplemental Nutrition Assistance Program (SNAP, formerly the Food Stamp Program) and the state-funded Supplemental Nutrition Assistance (SNA) program, as well as other smaller programs that assist DTA clients with completing their education, gaining career skills and finding employment.